Our Corporate Income Tax (CIT) service in Saudi Arabia is part of our tax consultancy services in Saudi Arabia.

 - Is not involved in activities related to banking, insurance, financial services, public utility concessions, air and sea transport, extraction of natural resources, or other activities decided by the Council of Ministers.

-There is no CIT imposed on income or profits in Bahrain, except for local and foreign companies that operate in the oil and gas sector or are engaged in the exploration, production, or refinery of fossil fuels/hydrocarbons.
+There is no Corporate Income Tax imposed on income or profits in Bahrain, except for local and foreign companies that operate in the oil and gas sector or are engaged in the exploration, production, or refinery of fossil fuels/hydrocarbons.
 The taxable income rate for such companies is 46%.